 Until today, castle’s main house has survived in a heavily rebuilt form.
 Only its short eastern wall, topped with a stepped gable and two pointed blendes, remained its medieval character.
-Currently, the building is the seat of the court and prosecutor’s office.
+The interior of the building has been rebuilt so heavily that it is even difficult to recreate its original layout.
+Currently, it is the seat of the court and prosecutor’s office.
 Next to it is a sixteenth-century salt granary.

 Janocha H., Lachowicz F., Zamki Pomorza Środkowego, Koszalin 1990.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.